yyj971117/DEEP_MutOnco/README.md

 $ conda activate deepTGI
 ```
 # Detailed tutorials with example datasets
-`DeepTGI` is a deep learning framework that utilizes autoencoders and multi-head attention mechanisms to accurately identify interactions between transcription factors and genes and infer gene regulatory networks.
+`DEEP-MutOnco` is a deep learning framework that utilizes autoencoders and multi-head attention mechanisms to accurately identify interactions between transcription factors and genes and infer gene regulatory networks.

 The example can be seen in the <a href="https://github.com/yyj971117/DeepTGI/tree/main/DeepTGI/program/main.py">main.py</a>.

-# DeepTGI
+# DEEP-MutOnco

 DeepTGI Model